mjclobo/CWT_Multi/docs/CWTmath.rst

 complex sinusoids (and wavelet filters) within a given frequency band, which we define as :math:`f \pm \Delta f`, will "respond" to energy at the central frequency, :math:`f`.
+For example, in the spectra above, computed using the FFT, there is apparent energy at frequencies surrounding the :math:`M_{2}` and :math:`S_{2}` frequencies, even though our analyzed signal is only comprised of two sine waves.

 Importantly, this *frequency response* is a function of the analysis window length.
 Shorter filters (equivalently, shorter analysis windows) will